labgrid-project/labgrid/doc/configuration.rst

 USB loader state*.
 This is useful to bootstrap a bootloader onto a device.
 This driver uses the ``imx-usb-loader`` tool from barebox.
+If your device has the ``SDP_READ_DISABLE`` fuse burnt, then reading back data over USB is not possible anymore, which means, that the verification of the image is not possible anymore.
+Set ``verify`` to False in this case.

 Binds to:
   loader: